ActualGeniusIntellectual/mathematica-compiler-tools/README.md

 (TODO: Provide examples and detailed instructions on how to use the interpreter, including how to run Mathematica syntax scripts.)

+## Documentation

+[Implementation Details](docs/implementation.md) - This document provides an overview of the implementation details of the Rustica interpreter, including the supported syntax and functions.

 ## Contributing

-Contributions to the Rusty Mathematica project are welcome!
+Contributions to the Rustica project are welcome!
 Whether it's adding new features, fixing bugs, or improving documentation, your help is appreciated.
 Please read `CONTRIBUTING.md` for details on our code of conduct and the process for submitting pull requests.

 ## License